De La Salle Green Spikers volleyball

 The De La Salle Green Spikers are the men's collegiate varsity volleyball team of the De La Salle University.
 They compete in the University Athletic Association of the Philippines (UAAP).

 History

 The men's volleyball team has won a total of six championship titles.
 La Salle was 4-peat NCAA men's champions from Seasons 53 to 56 (1977–1980).
+The team's also the V-League Collegiate Conference's champions on 2023.
 The Green Spikers were also UAAP men's champions in Seasons 64 and 66.